pippinbarr/cart253/topics/making/writing-pseudocode.md

 ```
 drawFrog()
     Draw a green circle using the frog body's position and size
-    Draw a red circle using the frog tongue's body and size
+    Draw a red circle using the tongue's body and size
     Draw a red line between the tongue circle and the frog body
 ```